 360° Photo or Video Content:

 The Street View App lets you create 360° photos directly with your smartphone – for free and without any additional hardware.
 Just open the app on your iOS or Android device and click on “Create” and take a series of photos.
 The photos are taken automatically and once you’re done, the app does all the stitching work for you.
-After the stitching is done, the 360° photo will be automatically saved to your smartphone and can then be integrated into your VR project.
+After the stitching is done, the 360° photo will be automatically saved to your smartphone and can then be integrated into your Virtual Reality project.

-When you already have a 360° camera, the stiching often comes with it for free, e.g. the THETA stiching app (for Ricoh Theta cameras) or the Insta360 Pro STITCHER (for Insta cameras).
+If you already have a 360° camera, the stiching often comes with it for free, e.g. the THETA stiching app (for Ricoh Theta cameras) or the Insta360 Pro STITCHER (for Insta cameras).

 Editing 360° Content: